Statute of Limitations AR- Summary

 Arkansas criminal statute of limitations sets time limits on the filing of criminal charges in the state.
 As it is in most states, Arkansas does not place a deadline on bringing charges for the crime of murder, which prosecutors may charge someone with no matter how much time has passed.

 All misdemeanors carry a one-year statute of limitations in the state of Arkansas, while the limitations placed on felonies can vary more.
-Rape carries a 15-year statute of limitations, Class Y and A felonies have a six-year time limit, and Class B, C, and D felonies are given a three-year limit.
+Class Y and A felonies have a six-year time limit, and Class B, C, and D felonies are given a three-year limit.
+The time limit does not run when the accused is continually absent from the state.

 A summary of criminal statutes of limitations in Arkansas: